- Updated on 17 Jun 2019

 - 1 minute to read

-In Decisions, A Flow is the visual representation of the entire process that you are building.
-It is the end result of a process or an approval chain created with Steps located in the designer studio in the Steps and Properties panel on the right.
+In Decisions, a Flow is the visual representation of the entire process that you are building.
+It is the end result of a process or an approval chain created with Steps located in the designer studio.
 A Flow is built using the Create Flow tab in the Action Panel located at the bottom of the Designer Studio.
 The Flow is then built in a flow designer where it uses a series of Steps that execute sequentially to accomplish a functional diagram.
 Each Step within a Flow uses visual representation in place of using code.
 Some of these Steps include rules, forms, lists, emails, reports, math steps, data types and more.
 Almost all Steps result in an outcome, such as true or false, and most output some type of data.
 Outcomes in a Flow are represented as paths (lines with arrows) that connect Steps together.

 Here is an image of what a flow looks like with a Start Step, an Add Step and an End Step: